nevis3/Rocks-and-Stuff/README.md

 The SQL and Python_SQL are used to instantiate the databse and can be deleted through them.
 It is up to user if they want to use the python console or SQL commands to do this.

-The static folder contains a css file, which has not been implemented yet. <br />
+The static folder contains a css file, which has not been implemented yet.
 The templates folder contains the html files, which create the homepage and lets the user interact with the database. <br />

 The program runs from the app.py file and uses sqlUtils to post and get information to the database.